My Life (in a nutshell)

 My young adult novel, 'Innerworld' (Bonneville Books, 2002), is about a girl whose desire to change the world sends her on an earth-shattering journey within.

-My own journey took me to the limits of the universe, which I have detailed in a paper entitled "Our Multi-Tiered Universe", and which you can read about on my 'cosmology' page.
+My own journey took me to the limits of the universe, which I have detailed in a paper entitled "Our Multi-Tiered Universe: Showing That Atoms And Galaxies Are Relative Versions Of The Same Thing".
+Previews available upon request.

 For a tiny bit more biographical information, Cris and I can be found in the library reference source, 'Something About The Author' vol.103, published by The Gale Research Group.